Portrait by Brad Ogbonna for the Sharpe-Walentas Studio Program (2014). Portraits by Christa Holka (2012–2018) here.

 Hawk Swanson, Amber.
 2005–2006, 2013.
 “The Feminism?
 Project.” https://amberhawkswanson.com/The-Feminism-Project.

-Amber Hawk Swanson is the Creative Director and one of three Co-Creators of The Harmony Show.
-She teaches in the sculpture department of Rhode Island School of Design and is currently a doctoral student in performance studies at Brown University.
-Hawk Swanson received an MFA from the School of the Art Institute of Chicago and was a recipient of a Rema Hort Mann Foundation Grant and a Franklin Furnace Fund Grant, among others.
-She was live on-air as a host / producer during the first two years of Chicago Public Radio’s Vocalo initiative and has additionally worked as a registered carousel operator in Brooklyn.
-Hawk Swanson was born and raised in the Midwest near the Mississippi River where she lived half of each week in a blue collar community with people who worked outdoors and the other half of each week in a middle class community with people who worked indoors.
+Amber Hawk Swanson is the Creative Director and one of three cocreators of The Harmony Show.
+She has taught performance and installation in the sculpture departments of Rhode Island School of Design (RISD), Virginia Commonwealth University (VCU), Maryland Institute College of Art (MICA), and Purchase College (SUNY).
+Hawk Swanson is currently a doctoral student in performance studies at Brown University where she was a 2024–25 Cogut Institute Collaborative Humanities Fellow, a 2024–25 Pembroke Center Research Development Grantee, and where she received both an MA in performance studies in 2024 and a doctoral certificate in collaborative humanities in 2025.
+Her current writing, according to scholar Elizabeth Berman, “interrogates and undoes the transhistorical rhetoric of sex scandals and transactional consent formations by thinking with artist Marisa Williamson’s performance Sally & Monica’s Hot Tub Hangout (2014).”
+Hawk Swanson received an MFA from the School of the Art Institute of Chicago in 2006.
+She was a recipient of a Rema Hort Mann Foundation Grant and a Franklin Furnace Fund Grant, among others.
+She was live on-air as a host / producer during the first two years of Chicago Public Radio’s Vocalo initiative (2007–08) and has additionally worked as a registered carousel operator in Brooklyn (2014–18).

 Amber Hawk Swanson’s given and legal name is “Amber Hawk Swanson.”
 Her last name is “Hawk Swanson.”
 Citations should read “Hawk Swanson, Amber.”
 An example is provided below.